isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bites-vs-mosquito-bites/index.md

 It is difficult to tell the similarities and differences between bed bug bites vs. mosquito bites - unless you have actually seen the parasite itself.
 Both bites will appear as small raised lumps, itchy, and won't bust.
 Bedbugs bits, however, will take longer to heal compared to mosquito bites
-.�Related:
+.Related:
 what caused bed bugs?/)
 amazon bestseller="Best [Bed Bug Killers" items="2" template="table"]
-## **Bed Bug Bites Vs Mosquito Bites: Telling Them Apart�**
+## **Bed Bug Bites Vs Mosquito Bites: Telling Them Apart**
 ### **1. Appearance**
 Both appear as red, raised lumps.
 Both can range in color from light pink to a brownish look.
 Both bites are also slightly raised from your skin
 .
 Besides, both are smooth when you touch them and appear swollen.
 When left untreated, the bitten area might attract germs and infections that can harm our health.
 Below is how you can treat them.
 There are certain things which you can do while a mosquito or a bed bug bites you.
-They are not too dangerous but to avoid having severe symptoms, try to cure it before its out of hand.�Related: steamers for bed bugs
+They are not too dangerous but to avoid having severe symptoms, try to cure it before its out of hand.Related: steamers for bed bugs
 .
 ### **2. Itchiness**
-Both bites are itchy because their saliva contains chemicals.�Your skin will itch upon a bite from either of them because they contain two different chemicals: Anticoagulant and Anesthetics.
+Both bites are itchy because their saliva contains chemicals.Your skin will itch upon a bite from either of them because they contain two different chemicals: Anticoagulant and Anesthetics.
 Anticoagulant stops blood from clotting.
 This allows them (bedbug and mosquitoes) to suck up blood for several minutes before the wound closes up.
 Anesthetic chemical leaves a numb feeling which prevents the bite from itching at.
 First, this ensures you don't notice them feasting you, well, at least for seconds. https://www.youtube.com/watch?v=ObVqT9daRuc